 Happy blueberry season, humans!
-Not only does the sweet fruit taste delicious to dogs, it also has a ton of health benefits for your pup—they're packed with antioxidants, have anti-inflammatory properties, the list goes on.
-Here are some of the best blueberry-based treat recipes we could find (we won’t judge if you snack on some, too)
+Not only does the sweet fruit taste delicious to dogs, but blueberries also have a ton of health benefits for your pup.
+They’re packed with antioxidants, have anti-inflammatory properties, and the list goes on.
+Here are some of the best blueberry-based treat recipes we could find (we won’t judge if you snack on some, too).

 Unless your pup is lactose intolerant, cheese is totally okay for them to snack on (in moderation!)
 In addition to the benefits of the blueberries, these treats contain basil which has antioxidant, antiviral and antimicrobial properties.
 You just might be tempted to toss some of these Spelt flour-based crackers on your own cheese plate.
 Better yet, plan a picnic with your pup and pack some treats you will both enjoy.

-These pretty treats contain some of pups’ favorite ingredients including peanut butter, yogurt, bananas (which are full of manganese, potassium and fiber), and of course berries.
+These fancy-looking layered treats contain some of your pups’ favorite ingredients including peanut butter, yogurt, bananas (which are full of manganese, potassium, and fiber), and of course berries.
 They will live in your freezer for about a month so you can always have an ice-cold treat on hand for your best friend.

 Got a gluten-sensitive pup?
-These treats are made with almond and rice flour so they won’t upset stomachs--and they contain extra virgin olive oil, which can actually help dogs lose weight, as well as improve their immune function.
+These treats are made with almond and rice flour so they won’t upset stomachs–and they contain extra virgin olive oil, which can actually help dogs lose weight, as well as improve their immune function.
 The creator of these treats was so smitten she ate a few herself.
 You could certainly share this snack with your pup as a great bonding activity.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.